 When preparing for retirement, this is probably the most widely asked question.
 The answer is actually quite simple.
 It depends on the lifestyle you want in retirement or the lifestyle that you have today.
 Everybody is different and nobody is typical.

 There is no right or wrong as to the approach you want to take in determining your lifestyle need.
+Both approaches have merits and flaws.
 The younger you are, the less accurate you will need to be since the future is more likely to change.
 Thus, the income replacement approach might be more suitable.
 The top down approach is a good way of understanding not only how much you spend but also where you spend it.

 The closer you are to retirement, the more important it is to understand where your money is going and what adjustments will need to be made when you retire.